sqlparser/sqlflow_public/grabit/readme.md

 ### 5. databaseServer
-Specify a database instance that grabit will connect to fetch the metadata that helps SQLFlow make a more precise analysis and get a more accurate result of data lineage, the data lineage results are stored in the `data/json/` directory in a JSON file named with the current timestamp.
+Specify a database instance that grabit will connect to fetch the metadata that helps SQLFlow make a more precise analysis and get a more accurate result of data lineage, the data lineage results are stored in the `data/job_%jobname%/metadata/metadata.json` directory in a JSON file named with the current timestamp.

-This parameter must be specified if you set `optionType=1`, which means the SQL script source comes from a database.
+This parameter must be specified if you set `SQLScriptSource=database`, which means the SQL script source comes from a database.
 Otherwise, it can be left empty.

 ####  hostname